ThaUnknown/miru/README.md

 This app is meant to feel look, work and perform like a streaming website/app, while providing all the advantages of torrenting, like file downloads, higher download speeds, better video quality and quicker releases.

-Unlike qBit's sequential, seeking into undownloaded data will prioritize downloading that data, instead of flat out closing MPV.
+Unlike qBit's sequential, seeking into undownloaded data will prioritise downloading that data, instead of flat out closing MPV.
 ## **Features**
 ### **Anime:**
 - full AniList integration